ujjwol112/ID3-Decision-Tree/README.md

 # Decision Tree Classifier for Predictive Modeling

 This repository contains Python code for implementing a Decision Tree classifier for predictive modeling tasks.
 It includes code for both analyzing datasets and making predictions using decision trees.
+This repository contains a Python script for implementing a decision tree classifier to authenticate banknotes.
+The dataset used for training and testing the model is provided in the '**BankNote_Authentication.csv**' file.

 ## Introduction